MrFreemanO/agent/README.md

 # Start desktop
 npm run dev
 ```
-After starting the desktop, you can access it through your browser at `http://localhost:1420`.
+After it, you can access the more controlled desktop through your browser at `http://localhost:1420`, which allows to toggle the "Allow human operation" switch.

-## API Access
+## API Interface

-After the Docker container starts, the API service will automatically start and can be accessed at `http://localhost:8090`.

 The API interface design follows Anthropic's Computer use feature, supporting desktop operations, file operations, and Shell commands through a single endpoint.
 For more details, please refer to the [API Documentation](api.md).